akauppi/GroundLevel-firebase-es/README.md

 The above command started a local, emulated version of Firebase.
 You can also start it with `npm run dev:local`.

 The other way is `npm run dev:online`.
 This works against your cloud Firebase project.
-Try it!
+We'll come to it shortly.

 The "online" workflow is recommended when you are working with the UI code, but the full story is a bit longer.

-Let's start with the "local" workflow.
+>Note: Authentication normally requires a Firebase project to be set up.
+Here, we are piggy-backing an existing project (details in `src/init-dev.vite.js`) so that you get going, faster.

 ### `dev:local`